Gut Health

 Weirdly, chronic stress both suppresses the immune response AND triggers immune system overreactions.[3]
 Sometimes it does one or the other, other times it does both at once.
 That can leave you struggling with a long-term chronic condition (like heart disease) or an autoimmune condition (like lupus or fibromyalgia)... while at the same time you catch every bug that’s going around.

-The best way to avoid those outcomes?: Find ways to reduce the effects of stress.
+The best way to avoid those outcomes?
+Find ways to reduce the effects of stress.
 You may not be able to avoid everything that’s stressing you, but you can take steps to limit the toll it takes on your mind and body.

-10 Easy Ways to Calm Your System
+13 Easy Ways to Calm Your System

 If you’re feeling overloaded with stress and worry, here are ten simple things you can do today to calm yourself and support your immune system.

-1. Breathe.
 Deep, controlled breathing has an immediate calming effect on your nervous system.
 When you’re feeling highly stressed or emotional, your breathing tends to be quick and shallow.
 When you slow down and get intentional with your breathing, it sends a “calm down” message to your brain.
 In turn, your brain then spreads the calming message to your whole body.

 The act of focused breathing can significantly reduce the amount of cortisol (the stress hormone) circulating around your body.[4]
 It also helps balance the immune system so it doesn't under-respond or overreact to threats.

 You don’t have to follow any complicated protocols.
 Just pay attention to your breathing and slow it down.
-Breathe in deeply through your nose, then out through your mouth (ideally, your exhalation should be longer than your inhalation.)
+Breathe in deeply through your nose, then out through your mouth (ideally, your exhalation should be longer than your inhalation).
 Do this whenever you think of it, until it becomes a regular stress-reducing habit.

-1. Rebalance your gut: Stress throws your gut microbiome (the trillions of bacteria in your gut) out of balance.
+Stress throws your gut microbiome (the trillions of bacteria in your gut) out of balance.
 The stress response can harm your good bacteria (probiotics) and allow the bad bacteria (pathogens) to flourish.
 This condition is called dysbiosis, and can greatly interfere with your body’s normal stress responses, making it harder for you to calm down.
 The extra stress leads to an even bigger microbiome imbalance, which disrupts your stress response even more, and results in you feeling more stressed… it’s a very tricky cycle.

-Fortunately, you can get better control of your stress and break the stress-gut cycle by rebalancing your gut microbiome.
+Fortunately, you can get better control of your stress and break the stress-gut cycle by balancing your gut microbiome.
 The easiest and best way to support your microbiome is with a proven and effective spore-based probiotic.

-1. Listen to music: For thousands of years, people have used music to nourish and heal their minds and bodies.
+For thousands of years, people have used music to nourish and heal their minds and bodies.
 Listening to music helps you tap into different emotions and refocus your emotional energy.
-Studies show that hearing music can reduce cortisol levels and calm your stress response.
-Music has also been found to improve immune system function and reverse the negative effects of stress.
+Studies show that hearing music can reduce cortisol levels and calm your stress response.[8]
+Music has also been found to improve immune system function and reverse the negative effects of stress.[9]

-1. Eat calming foods: What you eat can have a huge impact on both your stress response and your immune system.
+What you eat can have a huge impact on both your stress response and your immune system.
 Specific foods, herbs, and spices can help ease stress and calm your immune system.

 Examples of calming foods include: